malimccalla/fizzbuzz-pong/README.md

 #Boris Bikes

-This week ill be building a program that will run all the Docking Stations, simulate all the Bikes, and emulate all the infrastructure (vans, repair staff, and so on)
+This week we will be building a program that will run all the Docking Stations, simulate all the Bikes, and emulate all the infrastructure (vans, repair staff, and so on)

 ## User stories